SRGSSR/srgmediaplayer-apple/README.md

 The SRG Media Player library for iOS provides a simple way to add a universal audio / video player to any application.
 It provides:

-* A default player with the same look & feel as the standard iOS player
+* A default player with the same look & feel as the standard iOS player, and automatic support for picture in picture for compatible devices
 * A set of overlays which can be combined to create the user interface you need
 * Support for segments.
 Those are simply sections of a video, defined by non-overlapping time ranges, which can be blocked or hidden
 * Support for DVR streams